‘Heated Rivalry’: Do Shane & Ilya End Up Together? Their Book Fate and More

 What happens to Shane and Ilya after Heated Rivalry?

 Hollanov doesn’t just end up together… They get married!
 Of course, Shane and Ilya have to overcome several challenges before they become hockey husbands in The Long Game.
 Shane is just as obsessed with the game as ever, so he isn’t willing to go public with their relationship.
 Ilya, on the other hand, is ready to stop hiding.
-Struggling with all the secrets, Ilya starts to doubt Shane’s feelings for him.
-(Shane, you make some major mistakes, but we still love you.)
+Struggling with all the secrets and his depression, Ilya starts to doubt Shane’s feelings for him.

 Rest assured, they do work through it, but Shane and Ilya don’t come out on their own terms.
-Hayden takes a photo that shows Shane and Ilya kissing in the background, which he doesn’t notice before he posts it online.
-It’s not ideal, but Shane and Ilya’s relationship doesn’t waver.
+Hayden takes a “FanMail” video that catches Shane and Ilya kissing in the background.
+Obviously, he doesn’t notice before he sends it to the person who bought it.
+It’s not ideal, but Shane and Ilya’s relationship doesn’t waver once the world knows about them.
 Shane’s team doesn’t react well, so he signs on to play for Ottawa with Ilya.
 So, not only are they husbands in the end, but they’re also teammates!
 Hollanov forever.

 Heated Rivalry, Season 1, New Episodes, Fridays, HBO Max